A personable service

 There are several wireless accessories in your home that your hearing aids can connect to, such as your TV, smartphone or tablet.
 The audiologist can show you how to connect to these on a home visit so you can immediately start taking advantage of your hearing aid's wireless capabilities.
 For instance, they can show you how to connect your Bluetooth hearing aids to the TV to watch your favourite shows.

-In-home care is more tailored than the care most patients receive in an audiology department or hospital.
+Home visits are more tailored than the care most patients receive in an audiology department or hospital.
 Also, treating your hearing loss makes you confront a problem that you have likely ignored for years.
 It’s an often stressful experience, but our patients have found that being in the comfort of their own home makes it a little easier to deal with.

 Our audiologists take their office to the patient.
 This means fewer people will have to miss work as they offer the flexibility to fit into almost any work schedule.
 Maybe you prefer them to pop round in the evening or on weekends to adjust your hearing aids.
 Their schedule is based completely around your needs.